 Learn something new every day More Info... by email

 There are a number of ways to treat canker sores, but most methods concentrate primarily on pain reduction or protection during the natural healing process.
-One way to control the pain associated with canker sores is with over-the-counter painkillers such as ibuprofen(Advil) or acetaminophen(Tylenol).
-For more direct painkilling, a medicated oral gel such as Orabase® or Anbesol® could be placed on the canker sores themselves and given sufficient time to numb the area.
+One way to control the pain associated with these lesions is with over-the-counter painkillers such as ibuprofen(Advil) or acetaminophen(Tylenol).
+For more direct painkilling, a medicated oral gel such as Orabase® or Anbesol® could be placed on the sores themselves and given sufficient time to numb the area.

-People who are afflicted with canker sores should take steps to avoid making the situation worse.
-They should avoid eating very spicy foods, which tend to make the pain of a canker sore even more pronounced.
+People who have canker sores should take steps to avoid making the situation worse.
+They should avoid eating very spicy foods, which tend to make the pain even more pronounced.
 Acidic foods and beverages such as orange juice or carbonated sodas should also be avoided as much as possible.
 The acid can irritate the inflamed tissue around the sore.
 Sharp-edged or crunchy foods can also cause more irritation, so those who are afflicted should avoid eating tortilla chips, hard crackers and certain breakfast cereals.

 If canker sores do not clear up on their own within two weeks, professional medical advice or treatment may become necessary.
-Maintaining good oral hygiene, lowering stress levels and taking dietary supplements of vitamins C and E are all good ways to decrease future outbreaks of canker sores.
+Maintaining good oral hygiene, lowering stress levels and taking dietary supplements of vitamins C and E are all good ways to decrease future outbreaks.